euroscipy/euroscipy_proceedings/papers/murri/murri.rst

 available on GitHub at `<https://github.com/riccardomurri/python-runtimes-shootout>`_.

-.. list-table:: :label:`tab-effort` Comparison of installation features of the Python runtimes
+.. list-table:: :label:`tab-effort` Comparison of installation features of the
+                Python runtimes. `^a`:math: Plus 123MB for the CPython interpreter, which is anyway needed. `^b`:math: Does not need the CPython interpreter in addition, as all others do.
    :class: w

    * - Runtime